modip-org/spec/format_spec.md

 ##### `dependencies` (optional)

 This field MUST conform to the same specification as the Version's dependencies.
 BOTH a File and Version can have dependencies.

-##### `installation`

-The installation method of this file.
-This MUST be stored as an object.
-The object MUST contain the field `method`.
-Information on the possible values in the installation object is [currently available as a Pull Request](https://github.com/modip-org/spec/pull/2).

-The installation field CAN be present for BOTH Version and File Objects, similar to `dependencies`.
-The installation method in the file will override the installation method in the version if present.

-If the installation field is present in the Version, it is not required in the file.
-If it's NOT present in the version, it MUST be present for the file.
-The per-version installation field exists for Frameworks to avoid unnecessary fields and to be clearer about how a version should be installed.
-For an example Framework in the MODIP format, please view **examples/format_example_fabric_loader.json**.

-##### `allowed` (optional)

-Specifies whether this file is allowed to be installed.
-Used in conjunction with Conditions. **This field MAY be a condition.**

 ##### `downloads`